Gorran Movement: 2018 Kurdistan Region parliamentary election and 2018 Iraqi parliamentary election

-As a result of Gorran's political direction and subsequent failings after the death of Nawshirwan Mustafa, the party is now split between two main rival factions.
-The first faction is responsible for all decisions post-19 May 2017 and is seen as wanting to turn Gorran into a family-based party led by Omar Said Ali, Mustafa Said Qadir, Mohammad Tofiq Rahim and Nawshirwan's two sons.
-The second faction rejects Gorran becoming a family-based party and is led by Othman Haji Mahmud, Qadir Hagi Ali, Aram Ahmad, Dr. Yusuf Mohammed, Ali Hama Salih and Abdulay Mala Nuri.
+As a result of Gorran's political direction and subsequent failings after the death of Newşîrwan Mustefa, the party is now split between two main rival factions.
+The first faction is responsible for all decisions post-19 May 2017 and is seen as wanting to turn Gorran into a family-based party led by Umer Seyid Elî, Mustefa Seyid Qadir, Mehemed Tewfîq Rehîm and Newşîrwan's two sons.
+The second faction rejects Gorran becoming a family-based party and is led by Usman Hacî Mehmûd, Qadir Hacî Elî, Aram Ehmed, Dr. Yûsif Mehemed, Elî Heme Salih and Abdulay Mela Nûrî.

-Corruption of Chia Nawshirwan and Nma Nawshirwan within Gorran have been exposed in the media, prominent members have called for their expulsion from the party by Omar Said Ali "for the sake of Gorran’s interest and staying on the right path", the dirty deals have been facilitated by members of the KRG cabinet, one such corrupt deal has been identified concerns two valuable pieces of land belonging to the government which are 75,000 m2 and 125,000 m2 in size.
-Kamal Salim Gorran's Minister of Trade and Industry in the KRG cabinet has signed the deals for Chia and Nma who are accused of betraying and selling out their father Nawshirwan Mustafa.
-In another example of Chia Nawshirwan and Nma Nawshirwan's on going corruption scandals, their links with Sulaimani Provincial Council member Muhammad Sheikh Wahab has been exposed, Wahab under Article 289 of the Iraqi Penal Code, which criminalizes falsifying official documents is facing charges of falsifying customs bills worth $10 million in which Nma and Chia are implicated.
-Chia also called Chiya Nawshirwan was born in Iran and holds a bachelor's degree in economics and master's degree in Politics and International Relations both from Harvard University.
+Corruption of Çiya Newşîrwan and Nima Newşîrwan within Gorran have been exposed in the media, prominent members have called for their expulsion from the party by Umer Seyid Elî "for the sake of Gorran’s interest and staying on the right path", the dirty deals have been facilitated by members of the KRG cabinet, one such corrupt deal has been identified concerns two valuable pieces of land belonging to the government which are 75,000 m2 and 125,000 m2 in size.
+Kemal Salim Gorran's Minister of Trade and Industry in the KRG cabinet has signed the deals for Çiya and Nima who are accused of betraying and selling out their father Newşîrwan Mustefa.
+In another example of Çiya Newşîrwan and Nima Newşîrwan's ongoing corruption scandals, their links with Silêmanî Provincial Council member Muhemed Şeyx Wehab has been exposed, Wehab under Article 289 of the Iraqi Penal Code, which criminalizes falsifying official documents is facing charges of falsifying customs bills worth $10 million in which Nima and Çiya are implicated. Çiya Newşîrwan was born in Iran and holds a bachelor's degree in economics and master's degree in Politics and International Relations both from Harvard University.

+Gorran under Dana Ehmed Mecîd

+Dana Ehmed Mecîe became the new leader and General Coordinator of Gorran on the 18th of September 2024 according to Independent High Electoral Commission.
+In a peaceful transition of power Umer Seyid Elî handed over the Gorran flag to Dana Ehmed Mecîd in a ceremony.
+His first act as party leader was to officially remove the Gorran head quarters out of the Zargata hill, the location of HQ has been a major source of problems in past years over continued disputed ownership of the hill.
+Dana Ehmed Mecîd is only the third person to hold the Gorran leadership position.